OSU-Bee-Lab/buzzdetect/to-do.md

        - Smaller framehop for buzzes?

 ### analysis
+* Drop "end" and "class_max" columns; they aren't relevant to current analysis pipelines
 * Add pre-embedding of entire audio files
   - Shouldn't need too much RAM allotment.
 260,000 frames ~= 1,080MB.
 1h of audio at 0.5 framehop = 7500 frames.
 Should be under 32MB data.
 * Redefine chunks to be a number of audio samples (for memory estimation)